Hum in Croatia: The Smallest Town in the World!

 The lovely town of Hum in Istria is considered to be the smallest town in the world, and with a population of only 20 to 30 inhabitants, it is actually really tiny.
 But not only the small size of Hum is unique in Croatia, also the medieval townscape enchants its visitors!
 While strolling through the historic stone alleys, past the ancient town houses and churches, one feels like travelling back in time.
 Moreover, in Hum you have the opportunity to taste many of the regional delicacies in a unique setting.
 An experience that you should not miss.

 In this travel guide you will learn everything important about little Hum in Croatia.
 We will show you which attractions await you when you visit the “smallest town in the world”.
 Additionally, we will provide you with lots of tips and information that will help you plan your trip.

 Why is Hum the smallest town in the world?

 Hum in Croatia is officially the smallest town in the world.
-With a population of about 20 inhabitants, this micro town has an urban structure consisting of a town wall, a town gate, a cemetery, 2 churches, a restaurant and some residential buildings and is therefore acknowledged as a town.
-Even the old custom, where, since the 16th century the municipal council has been elected once a year in June, was reintroduced in 1977 and is still very much alive today.
+With a population of 28 inhabitants, this micro town has an urban structure consisting of a town wall, a town gate, a cemetery, 2 churches, a restaurant and some residential buildings and is therefore acknowledged as a town.
+Even the old custom, where, since the 16th century, the municipal council has been elected once a year in June, was reintroduced in 1977 and is still very much alive today.